Backyard Habitat Certification Story

 The Humble Habitat Re-Wilding Project

-Testimonial from Mark & Leah Puhlman
+Submitted by Mark & Leah Puhlman

 We’ve always loved a project.
 When we moved to the Portland Metro area, our housing search brought us to a bank-owned rancher style home on half an acre in Lake Oswego.
 As you can see from the pictures, we had our work cut out for us.